duxovni/karaoke-chan/README.md

 ## Supported file formats

-Karaoke-chan uses wxPython's MediaCtrl widget to play media files;
-this, in turn, uses whatever media player is available natively on your system (GStreamer on Linux, QuickTime on Mac OS, and DirectShow on Windows).
+Karaoke-chan uses PyGame to play media files; this, in turn, uses whatever media player is available natively on your system (GStreamer on Linux, QuickTime on Mac OS, and DirectShow on Windows).
 Thus, it can play whatever media formats your native player can.

 Currently, creating, editing, and viewing lyrics is only supported for MP3 files; this will change soon.
 Lyrics data is embedded in MP3 files